1550 nm 1x2 Polarization-Maintaining Fiber Optic Couplers / Taps

 Wideband Fiber Coupler Testing and Verification Procedure

 During Thorlabs' coupling manufacturing process, the coupling ratio and bandwidth of each wideband coupler is monitored as the two branches are fused together.
 This ensures that each wideband coupler meets the stated specifications over the bandwidth.
-Each coupler is shipped with an individualized data sheet providing a summary of the results of these tests.
-Sample data sheets for our 1550 nm wideband couplers are available.
+Each coupler has an individualized test report available, providing a summary of the results of these tests.
+Sample test reports for our 1550 nm wideband couplers are available.

 Step 1